1986–87 in English football: Fourth Division

-Northampton Town's excellent season brought them 103 goals, 99 points, the Fourth Division title and a place in the Third Division.
-A season after having to apply to stay in the Football League, Preston North End enjoyed a fantastic turnaround in fortunes and won promotion from the Fourth Division as runners-up under new manager John McGrath.
+Northampton Town's season brought them 103 goals, 99 points, the Fourth Division title and a place in the Third Division.
+A season after having to apply to stay in the Football League, Preston North End had a turnaround in fortunes and won promotion from the Fourth Division as runners-up under new manager John McGrath.
 The last automatic promotion place went to Southend United, while Aldershot triumphed in the playoffs at the expense of their illustrious rivals Wolverhampton Wanderers.

 Lincoln City became the first team to suffer automatic relegation from the Football League, as a result of failing to win their final game of the season while Burnley (league champions as recently as 1960) won their last game and Torquay United drew their last game with an injury-time goal after an injured player was bitten by a police dog.